FlippingBinary/wqxlib-python/README.md

 # WQXLib XML API Reference

-The following classes describe the larger structure of a valid XML document for WQXWeb submission.
-These classes will contain the building blocks provided by WQX v3.0.
+The following low-level classes describe the larger structure of a valid XML document for WQXWeb submission.
+These classes contain the building blocks provided by WQX v3.0.
+You are not required to interact with these directly.
+Use of the `with ... as` syntax is highly recommended.

 ## Document